BlackBinary/quill-image-resize-module-fix-error-webpack-update/README.md

 - Download [image-resize.min.js](https://github.com/khasburrahman/quill-image-resize-module-fix-imports-error/raw/master/image-resize.min.js).
 - Save in your project directory
 - import it in your project using `import ImageResize from '<path_to_the_module>';`
-- if encounter a warning message `quill Overwriting modules/imgageResize with ƒ` please remove `Quill.register('modules/imageResize', ImageResize);`it is already registered through the script
+- if encounter a warning message `quill Overwriting modules/imgageResize with ƒ` try remove `Quill.register('modules/imageResize', ImageResize);`

 # Drawback